-Polymers are a very essential class of materi- the biomedical and pharmaceutical fields5. als without which the life would become very difficult.
-It has wide application in everyday Definition use for example rubber, plastic, resins, and "Polymers are long chain organic molecules many more.
-The word polymer includes two assembled from many smaller molecules are words of Greek origin, poly= many and mers= recognized as monomers." parts or units of high molecular mass each molecule of which comprises of a huge num- In pharmaceutical preparations polymers have ber of single structural units joined together in several applications in manufacturing of botbigger molecules of high molecular weight, formulations6. known as macromolecules, which are polymerizes by linking together of a large number of small repeating molecules, called monomers.
+Polymers are a very essential class of materi- the biomedical and pharmaceutical fields[5]. als without which the life would become very difficult.
+It has wide application in everyday Definition words of Greek origin, poly= many and mers= recognized as monomers." parts or units of high molecular mass each bigger molecules of high molecular weight, formulations. known as macromolecules, which are polymerizes by linking together of a large number of small repeating molecules, called monomers.
 Many polymers can be derived from natural origin e.g. mineral, botanic or biologic.
-Some of them have been used for a period of time. a) Natural Polymers: e.g. Proteins - Collagen, In the botanical kingdom, cellulose is the most Keratin, Albumin Carbohydrates - starch, celabundant macromolecule1-2.
+Some of them have been used for a period of time. a) Natural Polymers: e.g. Proteins - Collagen, abundant macromolecule1-2.

 A class of polysaccharide i.e. cellulose is a composed of repeating units of cellobiose which is a dimer of glucose.
 In the biologics, B. Based on Bio-stability: chitin which is derived from the sea source, is a polymer of N- acetyl glucosamine.
-It is gen- proteins, shell of arthropods.
+It is gen- proteins, erally dispersed as the main component of the b) Non - biodegradable Polymers: e.g. ethyl shell of arthropods.
 Proteins and nucleic acids cellulose, HPMC, acrylic polymer are well known as life supports, and these natural polymers are also retained3-4.